 This plan identifies tenants who are eligible for an emergency transfer, the documentation needed to request an emergency transfer, confidentiality protections, how an emergency transfer may occur, and guidance to tenants on safety and security.
-This plan is directly based on the model emergency transfer plan published by the U.S. Department of Housing and Urban Development (HUD), the Federal agency that oversees that PCHA complies with VAWA.
+This plan is based on a model emergency transfer plan published by the U.S. Department of Housing and Urban Development (HUD), the federal agency that oversees that the public housing and housing choice voucher (HCV) programs are in compliance with VAWA.